GifuSalmiakki/adventofcode2022/README.md

-Advent of Code 2022 -puzzles solved with Python.
+Advent of Code 2022 -puzzles solved with Python (speed is better than quality, right?)
-(Code efficiency is secondary to getting things done) The puzzles can be found at: https://adventofcode.com/2022
+The puzzle instructions can be found at: https://adventofcode.com/2022